MarkCondello/dev-notes/WP/Guttenburg/index.md

     go()
   }, [props.attributes.professorId])
 ```
 `useEffect()` takes 2 params.
 The first being the callback, the second is the piece of state to watch for changes.
-In the example above, we check for changes to the professorId.
+In the example above, we check for changes to the `props.attributes.professorId` value.
-*Note:* because it is an asynchronous call, we use async / await to retrieve the markup from the endpoint we specified in the plugin PHP file.
+*Note:* because `apiFetch()` it is an asynchronous call, we use async / await to retrieve the markup from the endpoint we specified in the plugin PHP file once it is resolved.

-With this in place, anytime a professorId is change, `useEffect()` will run the callback function, make a request to the endpoint to retrieve the markup generated by the PHP function `generateProfessorHtml()`, and update the state property called `thePreview` with the `setThePreview` useState function.
+With this in place, anytime a professorId is change, `useEffect()` will run the callback function, make a request to the endpoint to retrieve the markup generated by the PHP function `generateProfessorHtml($attribute[professorId])`, and update the state property called `thePreview` using the `setThePreview` useState function.

 The last thing left to do is present the update in the template.
-This can only be done using `dangerouslySetInnerHTML`.
+This can only be done using `dangerouslySetInnerHTML` due to React not wanting to render markup generated from another source.
 An example of the usage can be found below:
 ```
 <div dangerouslySetInnerHTML={{__html: thePreview}}></div>
 ```
-The full code example for this implementation can be found (here)[(here)[https://github.com/MarkCondello/amazing_university_wp_theme/blob/master/wp-content/plugins/featured-professor/]]
+The full code example for this implementation can be found [here](https://github.com/MarkCondello/amazing_university_wp_theme/blob/master/wp-content/plugins/featured-professor/)